 To register learners the Administration Contact should create a new Course Run via the Portal.
 Learners must be registered to the units they are undertaking on the course run.
-For full guidance on this process refer to the Secure Portal Guidance.
+For full guidance on this process refer to the Secure Portal Guidance and instructional videos provided on the relevant pages of the Portal.